python-practice-b02-006/Power.Rangers_gromov.koshchei/duel_ily_zassal/README.md

-# Power_Rangers
+# Pushka Pushkina (The gun of Pushkin) /(a.k duel ily zassal)
 ***
-Project made by Artem Gromov, Bogdan Koschey, Kuzin Rostislav
+Project made by Artem Gromov, Bogdan Koschey, Kuzin Rostislav (Power Rangers team)
 ***
 This project is a simulator of duel between A.S.Pushkin and G.C.DAnthes.
 But Pushkin has the ability to control magnetic and electric fields.
 ***